-Condotel projects are condominium units being sold to individual buyers but are managed and operated as a hotel by the Company.
-There is an option for the unit buyers to purchase a condominium unit or a condotel unit.
-A condotel unit will be placed under a rental program initially for 15 years where it is rented out like a typical hotel room.
+Condotel projects are condominium units being sold to individual buyers but are managed and operated as a hotel.
+There is an option for the unit buyers to purchase a condominium unit or a Condotel unit.
+A Condotel unit will be placed under a rental program initially for 15 years where it is rented out like a typical hotel room.
 An experienced management company, with common shareholders and directors as SLI, handles all operations, maintenance, and management of the units under the rental program.
 Rental income from the units is shared between the Company and the unit owners, where the Company usually receives at least 30% of net rental income.
-The condotel buyer is not offered any guaranteed return on the rental of this condominium unit or even that it will be leased out at all.
+The Condotel buyer is not offered any guaranteed return on the rental of this condominium unit or even that it will be leased out at all.
 Average selling prices per unit range from Php72,000 to Php90,000 per sqm. with required downpayments of 20%, payable in two to three years while the balance can be paid in five to ten years.
-In addition, under the management company's revenue sharing program, unit owners get 30 complimentary room nights per year which are transferrable across all the Company's hotels and condotels in the Philippines.
+In addition, under the Company's revenue sharing program, unit owners get 30 complimentary room nights per year which are transferrable across all the Company's hotels and Condotels in the Philippines.